 If your landlord doesn't respond

-If your landlord doesn’t respond or give a reasonable response to your issues, you can report the matter to us using the contact details below.
+If your landlord doesn’t respond or give a reasonable response to your issues, you can report the matter to us using this form:

 We use a risk assessment method to assess the condition and standards of your home.
 This is called the Housing, Health and Safety Rating System.
 It means that we will look at the hazards and risks in your home and if they are serious we may be able to take action to get them to complete work.

 We have to inform your landlord before an officer can inspect the property.
 You are legally obliged to allow your landlord access to the property to carry out repairs subject to appropriate notice being given.